sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 Learn how to pack directory contents using the dmftar tool. dmftar is only available on the archive, Cartesius and Lisa services.

+dmftar can easily and automatically process the contents of entire directories compared to the more elaborate options of tar required to achieve this.
+Therefore the tool is mostly used to pack individual directories stored to or from the Data Archive.

 The dmftar tool is invoked by entering `dmftar` as a command.
 It is available to all users and in all directories.
 On the Lisa cluster, you need to load it as a module first:

 ```
 module load dmftar
 ```

-Now go to the data directory for the dmftar excercises (`~/dmftar`) and inspect its contents.
+Now go to the data directory for the dmftar excercises (`~/data-management/dmftar`) and inspect its contents.

 ### Exercise 3.a.
 Show the options of dmftar